dmastylo/RPI-Class2Go/README.md

 Class2Go is intended to be an open platform for research.
 Professors will have direct access to the data for their classes to learn how their students learn.
 We will facilitate experiments.
-This could be just simple A/B/N testing, or even bespoke code to try out interesting new features.
+This could be A/B/N testing of how different things effect student learning, or even bespoke code to try out interesting new features.

 If you are interested in discussing with us, the team can be reached at [class2go@cs.stanford.edu] [mail].